Cycle-tree guided attack of random K-core: Spin glass model and efficient message-passing algorithm: Cycle-tree packing model

-\emph{Cycle-tree packing model.}-- We assign a discrete state $A_i \in \{0\} \cup \partial i$ of $d_i\! +\!
-1$ values to each vertex $i$ of graph $G$.
+We assign a discrete state $A_i \in \{0, i\} \cup \partial i$ of $d_i\! +\!
+2$ values to each vertex $i$ of graph $G$.
 Vertex $i$ is said to be empty if $A_i\! =\!
-0$, otherwise it is occupied and its state $A_i\! =\! j$ is represented by an arrow pointing towards $j$ on edge $(i, j)$, giving this edge a direction (Fig.~\ref{fig:example}).
-Every occupied vertex $i$ then has exactly one out-going edge, with the other edges either arrow-free or pointing towards $i$.
-We draw the edges between occupied vertices as solid lines and the edges attached to the empty vertices as dashed lines.
-Each vertex $i$ imposes the following constraint to the states of itself and its neighbors: (1) if $i$ is empty then none of its neighbors shall point to it, and (2) if $i$ points to $j$ ($A_i\! =\! j$) then vertex $j$ shall not point to $i$ ($A_j \neq i$) and the total number of other occupied neighbors not pointing to $i$ shall be at most $K\!-\!
-2$ (Fig.~\ref{fig:example}).
+0$, otherwise it is said to be occupied.
+If an occupied vertex $i$ has state $A_i \! = \! i$, we call it a root, otherwise we represent the state $A_i\! =\! j$ ($\in\! \partial i$) by an arrow on edge $(i, j)$ pointing to $j$, giving this edge a direction (Fig.~\ref{fig:example}).
+Notice that every occupied non-root vertex $i$ has exactly one out-going edge, with the other edges either arrow-free or pointing to it.
+Let us draw the edges between occupied vertices as solid lines and the edges attached to the empty vertices as dashed lines (Fig.~\ref{fig:example}).
+Each vertex $i$ imposes the following constraint to the states of itself and its neighbors: (1) if $i$ is empty, none of its neighbors shall point to it; (2) if $i$ points to $j$ ($A_i\! =\! j$), then vertex $j$ shall be occupied but not be pointing to $i$ ($A_j \neq 0, i$) and the total number of other occupied neighbors not pointing to $i$ shall be at most $K\!-\!
+2$; (3) if $i$ is a root, all its occupied neighbors shall point to it.
 In mathematical terms this means the condition $C_i = 1$, with the constraint factor $C_i \in \{0, 1\}$ being